HafslundEcoVannkraft/stratus-tf-github-environments/README.md

 ### Recommended Workflow Configurations

-Here's an example GitHub Actions workflow that leverages the environments created by this module:
+For a practical implementation using the environments created by this module, consider this pattern:

 ```yaml
 name: Deploy Container App